gipplab/PhysWikiQuiz/README.md

 ## System Workflow

 PhysWikiQuiz employs the open access semantic knowledge-base [Wikidata](https://wikidata.org) to retrieve Wikimedia community-curated physics formulae with identifier properties and units using their concept name as input.
-A given formula is then rearranged, i.e., solved for each occurring identifier by a Computer Algebra System (CAS) to create more question families.
-For each rearrangement family, random identifier values are generated (in a specified range).
+A given formula is then rearranged, i.e., solved for each occurring identifier by a Computer Algebra System (CAS) to create several question families.
+For each rearrangement, random identifier values are generated (in a specified range).
 Finally, the system compares the student's answer input to a CAS computed solution for both value and unit separately and generates an explanation text.

 **The following diagram illustrates the fundamental workflow of the system.**